New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: BSM Physics Results in Current Experiments

 \subsection{Super-Kamiokande}

-Using 277 kton$\cdot$yr of Super-Kamiokande exposure to $^{8}$B solar neutrinos, the recoil electron spectrum and day-night asymmetry have been analyzed to search for NSIs~\cite{Super-Kamiokande:2022lyl}.
+Super-Kamiokande is a 50-kiloton water Cherenkov detector located 1,000 meters underground, housing a cylindrical tank measuring 39.3 m in diameter and 41.4 m in height.
+The detector is optically separated into an inner volume viewed by 11,129 20-inch photomultiplier tubes (PMTs) and an outer veto region equipped with 1,885 8-inch PMTs.
+The experiment has been operational since April 1996.
+Using 277 kton$\cdot$yr of SK exposure to $^{8}$B solar neutrinos, the recoil electron spectrum and day-night asymmetry have been analyzed to search for NSIs~\cite{Super-Kamiokande:2022lyl}.
 No significant signal has been observed for couplings to up and down quarks, leaving room for improvement in future experiments.
 Atmospheric neutrinos observed in SK have also been used to test NSI scenarios~\cite{Super-Kamiokande:2011dam,Taani:2020rrm}.
 Searches for modifications in the $\mu$–$\tau$ and $e$–$\tau$ sectors found SK data to be consistent with the absence of NSI contributions.
-Using the atmospheric neutrinos, SK could also probe other effects that modify the oscillatory patterns, such as the Lorentz invariance~\cite{Super-Kamiokande:2014exs} and the existence of sterile neutrino~\cite{Super-Kamiokande:2014ndf}.
+Using the atmospheric neutrinos, SK could also probe other effects that modify the oscillatory patterns, such as the Lorentz invariance~\cite{Super-Kamiokande:2014exs} and the existence of a sterile neutrino~\cite{Super-Kamiokande:2014ndf}.

 While the detector design of the SK is optimized for neutrino oscillation and proton decay searches, it has also demonstrated exceptional performance as an indirect DM detection experiment.
 By observing neutrinos produced from DM decay or annihilation---either directly into neutrinos or into other SM particles that yield secondary neutrinos---in the Sun~\cite{Super-Kamiokande:2004pou,Super-Kamiokande:2011wjy,Super-Kamiokande:2015xms}, the Galactic center and halo~\cite{Mijakowski:2016cph}, or the Earth~\cite{Frankiewicz:2015zma}, it has effectively complemented other detection strategies within the thermal WIMP paradigm.
+It is also worth noting that there are phenomenological studies on other BSM scenarios such as SNI~\cite{Das:2022xsz}, HNL~\cite{Coloma:2019htx}, MCP~\cite{Plestid:2020kdm}, and ALPs from the Sun, atmosphere, dark-sector particles, and core collapse supernovae~\cite{Watanabe:2001jm,Cheung:2022umw,Cui:2022owf,Alonso-Gonzalez:2024ems}.